mpoeckl/spark-cdm-connector/test-cdm-data/README.md

 - All test data is synthetic and for testing purposes only at your own risk
 - The structure follows CDM 1.0 format standards
-- Compatible and testet with Fabric Runtime 1.3
+- Compatible and testet with Fabric Runtime 1.3 (Spark 3.5) and Azure Synapse Analytics Apache Spark Pools 3.5
 - Includes proper CDM traits and data type specifications
 - Employee entity includes both CSV and Parquet partitions for comprehensive format testing